ehmatthes/django-simple-deploy/docs/contributing/coding_guide.md

 # Project structure

 As much as possible, write small utility functions that can easily be unit tested, without the need for building a full project.
+If you're writing a method, pull any functionality that doesn't depend on class attributes out into a utility function, unless it's too trivial to be worth testing.

 ## Coding Style